BendingSpoons/tempura-swift/README.md

 }

 ```
-If some important content inside a UIScrollView is not fully visibile, you can leverage the `scrollViewsToTest(in view: V, identifier: String)` method.
+If some important content inside a UIScrollView is not fully visible, you can leverage the `scrollViewsToTest(in view: V, identifier: String)` method.
 This will produce an additional snapshot rendering the full content of each returned UIScrollView instance.

 In this example we use `scrollViewsToTest(in view: V, identifier: String)`  to take an extended snapshot of the *mood picker* at the bottom of the screen.